Materials-Data-Science-and-Informatics/somesy/README.md

 ### Use as a CLI tool

 After the installation with pip, you can use somesy as a CLI tool. `somesy sync` command checks input file in the working directory by default. `.somesy.toml` and `pyproject.toml` is checked as input files, ordinarily.
-Currently, there are 2 output methods for `somesy sync` command, `CITATION.cff` and `pyproject.toml` (either in poetry or setuptools format), and both are synced by default. `CITATION.cff` is created if file does not exists but `pyproject.toml` have to be created beforehand either in poetry or setuptools format.
+Currently, there are 2 output methods for `somesy sync` command, `CITATION.cff` and `pyproject.toml` (either in poetry or setuptools format), and both are synced by default. `CITATION.cff` is created if file does not exists but `pyproject.toml` has to be created beforehand either in poetry or setuptools format.
 You can disable either output by CLI options.

+[it is unclear to me what setuptools format is]: #

 `somesy` command options: